carrot/ash-github/README.md

 You can add in the your label config file a line with `-delete:tag-name` to go and delete a specific label.

+For example:

 ```
 -delete:wontfix
 ```

 #### Importing other Label Configs

-You may run into a case where you have a base label config, but you may have some slight differences between Android vs Web development.
+You may run into a case where you have a base label config, but you may have some slight differences between project types.

 This case is handled, and you may use the `-import:label-config-file-name`.